COVID-19 and the current status of the courts?

 SUPERIOR COURT OF JUSTICE

-– Practice instructions differ by region.
+- Practice instructions differ by region.
 Below is the information for TORONTO.
-Visit the Superior Court of Justice website to find region-specific instructions.
+Also, visit the Superior Court of Justice website to find region-specific instructions.

 What hearings are going on?